-Double tap the center of the page to show forScore's Display Options overlay which allows you to choose how to fit your music to the available space: standard mode uses a common 3:4 aspect ratio to ensure the page looks the same on every device, best fit mode gives you a better view but may clip some annotations drawn outside of the page's bounds, and zoomed mode makes the page as big as possible but may clip the left and right edges of your music.
-Note that some of these modes may look identical depending on the size of your pages or forScore's current dimensions.
-Visit this article to learn more about these modes.
+Display modes let you control how your music is presented: standard mode uses a common 3:4 aspect ratio to ensure the page looks the same on every device, best fit mode gives you a better view but may clip some annotations, and zoomed mode makes the page as big as possible but may clip the left and right edges of your music.
+When you're viewing a single page in landscape orientation, choose between the default scrolling behavior and a best fit mode that shrinks the page to fit on the screen.

-This overlay also gives you quick access to additional display settings such as half page turns (in portrait orientation) or two-up mode (in landscape orientation) and visual effects like Sepia.
+This overlay also gives you quick access to half page turns (in portrait orientation), two-up mode (in landscape orientation), visual effects like Sepia, and page turning modes like performance mode, Reflow, Face Gestures, and more.
 If an external display is connected, this overlay also shows additional options related to video output.